 Based on the Nationwide Retirement Institute,4 American workers are “terrified” of health care costs in retirement – yet few are currently doing anything to prepare for these costs.
 (You can view the survey results for yourself.)

-John Carter, president and chief operating officer of Retirement Plans for Nationwide, said the Harris Poll of nearly 1,300 U.S. adults age 50 and older found that 69% of affluent pre-retirees list soaring retirement health care costs as their #1 fear.
+John Carter, president and chief operating officer of Retirement Plans for Nationwide, said the Harris Poll of over 1,300 U.S. adults age 50 and older found that 69% of affluent pre-retirees list soaring retirement health care costs as their #1 fear.

 Some 59% are afraid they’ll become a burden to their families as they get older.
 Yet, 52% haven’t discussed these concerns with their spouse, children or financial advisor.